Why do we need this research?

 The cervix is important in stopping a baby being born too early.
-During pregnancy, the cervix changes shape because of the baby growing inside the womb.
+During pregnancy, the cervix changes shape as the baby grows inside the womb.
 If it gets too short before the baby is due, there is a high risk of the baby being born prematurely.
+This can lead to health problems for the baby, and is a major cause of death shortly after birth.
+We need to find the best way to prevent premature birth.

 Get our research updates